 Parks & Gardens

-Opened in 1998, Alice Jennings Archibald Park is located off Van Dyke Avenue in the City’s 4th Ward and features 10.5 acres of athletic facilities for baseball, softball, soccer, football, tennis, basketball, and handball.
+Opened in 1998, Alice Jennings Archibald Park is located in the City’s 4th Ward and features 10.5 acres of athletic facilities for baseball, softball, soccer, football, tennis, basketball, and handball.
 Courts and fields are lighted for nighttime play.
 This park also includes a playground and picnic pavilion.

 In 1999, then-City Engineer Thomas Weingartner was recognized by the New Jersey Association of Municipal Engineers for the outstanding work done to design this park.

-The park also features a 3/4 long mile tow path with lights as well a historical swing bridge, canal, and locks.
+Boyd Park also features a lighted 3/4 mile-long tow path as well a historical swing bridge, canal, and locks.
 Extensive historical signage has been installed to help visitors learn about the rich history of the Raritan River and the City of New Brunswick.

 Recognized by the New Jersey Society of Municipal Engineers as the Municipal Project of the year in 2001, this 15-acre park is located adjacent to New Brunswick Middle School and is home to many sporting events for youth and adults.
 The facility boasts a football/soccer stadium that seats 5,000 people, a beautiful synthetic turf field, tennis courts, locker rooms, and concession stands.